jonathonball/download-watcher-screensaver/README.md

 # download-watcher-screensaver
-A Windows screensaver that monitors a specific directory (e.g., Downloads) and visualizes file activity in a retro "DVD bounce" style interface.
+This is an OLED burn-in prevention tool.
+This is a Windows screensaver that watches a folder.
+It is designed for keeping an eye on long running file transfers on OLED.
+The information panel will move around the screen in a path similar to an old school DVD screensaver.
+Should run on anything that supports DotNet SDK 8.

 ## Features
+- Shows up to 15 of the newest files in a directory with the newest timestamps at the top
-- Real-time monitoring of file creation and modification.
+- Displays file timestamp, filename, and size
+- Moves the data around the screen to prevent burn-in
-- Configurable directory path and movement speed.
+- Configurable directory path to monitor
+- Configurable refresh interval for file metadata refresh
+  - Default is 120 ticks or once every 2 seconds
+  - Adjustable between 30 ticks (twice per second) and 3600 ticks (once every 60 seconds)
+- Configurable refresh interval for window movement on screen
-- Settings stored in User AppData.
+- Settings stored as json text in `%AppData%\Local\FileWatcherSaver`

 ## Prerequisites
 To build this project, you need the .NET 8 SDK.